-The Company also has other unproven mineral right interests in the United States and in Canada, which have been optioned to other exploration companies.
+The Company also has other unproven mineral right interests in the United States and in Canada.

 CUMO PROJECT (United States)

 The CuMo Project is situated in the mountains of south-central Idaho, approximately 15 miles northeast of the town of Idaho City.
 It consists of 161 unpatented mineral claims.